Rushadilly/Revival/posts/Revival #10.md

 ### ❓ Answers

 The night was quiet in Eli’s tent.
-<br>A lantern burned low beside him, its warm glow breathing across the canvas walls and over stacks of wooden tablets arranged in careful order.
+<br>A lantern burned low beside him, its warm glow breathing across the canvas walls and over stacks of parchment arranged in careful order.

-Eli sat still, a tablet open before him — lines of faint, weathered script catching the light.
+Eli sat still, a sheet open before him — lines of faint, weathered script catching the light.
 <br>His eyes moved slowly over each mark, absorbing meaning more than sound.
 <br>The tent flap hung open, letting in flickers of the burning campfire and the chorus of crickets singing their songs.